Trafficking and Intent to Sell

 Many cases hinge on proving a person’s intent to sell.
 Often, the prosecution will rely on expert witnesses such as a law enforcement officials with experience in drug related cases.
 However, these “expert witnesses” often lack the concrete evidence necessary to back up the accusation that there was a clear intent to sell.

 If you find yourself, or a loved one, fighting a drug trafficking or related charge, get the protection from an attorney who has the experience and strength to defend your rights.
-Contact Jason Wilson today to approach a plan to combat the charges against you.
+Contact Jason Wilson today to discuss a plan to combat the charges against you.
+Consultations on all criminal charges are free.